+Parameter Description

+Omit Simple Reference Nodes in Context Tree By default, references

+Model Graphs of a reference node a

-Parameter Description Omit Simple Reference Nodes in Context Tree Model Graphs By default, references are visualized by means of a reference node and a dotted line to the referenced node.
+ee By default, references are visualized by means of a reference node and a dotted line to the referenced node.
 If this option is activated, only the dotted line will be displayed.
 This is only possible if the reference node does not contain additional child nodes.

-Render Context Layer Model SVGs in Monochrome Colors Uses gray shades for stream model visualizations.
-Context Layer Model Scaling Factor Defines the number of horizontal graphical units used to represent a whole note.
+Render Context Layer Model SVGs in Uses gray shades for stream model Monochrome Colors visualizations.

+Defines the number of horizontal graphical units used to represent a whole note.
 Increase this value if labels overlap their container bounds in stream model SVG visualizations.